clechasseur/auxiliaire/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-Include sample code that reproduces the error.
-If required, attach a sample project that showcases the bug.
+Include instructions on how to reproduce the error, including command-line arguments used.

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Environment (please complete the following information):**
- - Rust version: [e.g. 1.72.0]
- - Target: [e.g. `x86_64-unknown-linux-gnu`]
+ - OS: [e.g. `Ubuntu 22.04`, `Windows 11`]
- - Crate version: [e.g. 0.1.0]
+ - Program version: [e.g. 0.1.0]

 **Additional context**